 What you bring with you to wear in Turkey will largely depend on where in Turkey you are visiting.
 For those visiting Antalya or the Turkish Riviera, you’ll likely want to bring beachwear and some loose-fitted clothing for exploring the coastal towns.

-To help keep things simple, here is a list of clothing you will need to bring with you to Turkey.
+To help keep things simple, here is a general list of clothing you will need to bring with you to Turkey.

 1. Lightweight and breathable clothing for the hot summers